pclaypoole/Financial-Planning/README.md

 #### Savings Health Analysis

-In this section, you will assess the financial health of the credit union's members.
+Assess the financial health of the credit union's members.

 1. To analyze savings health, create a DataFrame called `df_savings` with two rows.
 Store the total value in US dollars of the crypto assets in the first row and the total value of the shares in the second row.